-Is your tilerusing 'spot setting' for your bathroom renovation
+Beware tilers that use 'spot setting' for a bathroom renovation

 What is 'spot setting' when you are tiling a bathroom?

-When Nu-Trend is contracted to do small bathroom renovations or even master bathroom renovations in Sydney we generally prefer to work on projects where the room is demolished back to the wall frames or structure.
-This enables us to get a good understanding of the structure we are working with which includes the floors, walls and ceiling.
+When Nu-Trend is contracted to do small bathroom renovations or even master bathroom renovations in Sydney we generally prefer to work on projects where the room is demolished back to the wall frame structure.
+This enables us to get a good understanding of the room framework we are working with which includes the floors, walls and ceiling.

-In some situations it might be required to do some remedial work to make sure they are all square.
-Over time some homes may suffer from movement and this can make it difficult to do things like tiling correctly.
+In some situations it might be required to have remedial work completed to make sure the room is completely square.
+Over time some homes may suffer from movement and this can make it difficult to complete work like tiling correctly.

-By demolishing the walls it also means the tiling can be completely redone as well as the waterproofing for the room.
+By demolishing the walls it also means the tiling and waterproofing can be completely redone for the room.
 By starting from scratch you then know you are getting a high standard of work completed to the latest Australian standards using the latest materials.
 This also means you aren’t trying to combine old and new renovation work.

-Sometimes it also helps us uncover underlying problems like the incorrect fall, illegal flooring or even ‘spot setting’ wall or floor tiling.
+Sometimes it also helps us uncover underlying problems like a room with the incorrect fall, the use of illegal flooring materials or even ‘spot setting’ that was used for wall or floor tiling.
 All of these things can lead to water leaks or failed waterproofing for the bathroom.

 The ‘spot bonding’ method usually involves putting small globs or daubs of mortar on the back of the tile.
-Sometimes this can be done at the corners and the center of the tile which gets referred to as ‘five spotting’ Doing either method is a recipe for problems later on in the life of the bathroom.
+Sometimes this can be done at the corners and the center of the tile which gets referred to as ‘five spotting’.
+Undertaking either method is a recipe for problems later on in the life of the bathroom.
 The method does not fully support or bond the mortar to the substrate which can lead to movement later on.

 Why do bathroom renovators use 'spot setting' when tiling a bathroom?